Biko (song): Studio version

+Live version

 Other versions

 Gabriel sang the piece at Nelson Mandela 70th Birthday Tribute concert at Wembley Stadium in 1988.
 The concert featured a number of well-known artists, including Dire Straits, Miriam Makeba, Simple Minds, Eurythmics, and Tracy Chapman.
 During his live performances of "Biko", Gabriel frequently concluded asking the audience to engage in political action, saying "I've done what I can, the rest is up to you."
 It was often the last song of a performance, with the band members gradually leaving the stage during the song's concluding drum coda.

 A live version, recorded in July 1987 at the Blossom Music Center in Cuyahoga Falls, Ohio, was released as a single later that year, to promote Richard Attenborough's Biko biopic Cry Freedom.
 The music video consists of clips from the film and Gabriel singing.
 The song did not appear in the actual film.
+Proceeds from the live single were directed toward anti-apartheid funds.

 "Biko" was covered by a number of well known artists.
 Robert Wyatt's 1984 version from his Work in Progress EP made #35 in that year's John Peel Festive Fifty.
-"Biko" was featured prominently in "Evan", the penultimate episode of the first season of the American television show Miami Vice in 1985.
 Folk musicians and activist Joan Baez recorded a version on her 1987 album Recently.
 Simple Minds released a cover version on their 1989 album Street Fighting Years, a version later featured on other collections of their music.
 It was covered by Cameroonian musician Manu Dibango on his 1994 album Wakafrika.
-Dibango's version also featured Gabriel, Sinead O'Connor, Ladysmith Black Mambazo, Geoffrey Oryema, and Alex Brown.
+Dibango's version also featured Gabriel, Sinéad O'Connor, Ladysmith Black Mambazo, Geoffrey Oryema, and Alex Brown.
 Folk-rock musician Paul Simon recorded a cover of the song for inclusion on the 2013 Gabriel tribute album And I'll Scratch Yours.

 In 2021, a version of Biko was recorded and released through Playing for Change in honor of Black History Month, 40 years after the song's initial release.
 More than 25 musicians from seven countries joined Gabriel on the recording, including Beninese vocalist and activist Angélique Kidjo, cellist Yo-Yo Ma and bassist Meshell Ndegeocello.